-Welcome to the home of sport at Durham University, the premier sporting University in the North of England and ranked 2nd in Britain in the BUCS national leagues.
+Welcome to the home of sport at Durham University, the premier University for combining academic and sporting excellence, and ranked 2nd in Britain in the BUCS national leagues.

 Sport at Durham focuses on the three core strands of performance and leadership, participation and community sport development.
 90% of our students take part in sport on a regular basis in a programme that is both innovative and constantly changing.
-Our philosophy at Durham is to provide opportunities in sport to allow exceptional people to do exceptional things.
+Our philosophy at Durham is to provide opportunities in sport to enable exceptional people to do exceptional things.
 In this respect there can be few better shining examples than Will Carling, Nasser Hussain, Jonathan Edwards, Andrew Strauss and recent Olympic gold medalists Sophie Hoskings and Lily van den Broeke.
 If you wish to pursue sport at a high level, then there are few better places to do that than in Durham.

 At the present time we have professional coaching support in:

 - Fencing (Men’s & Women’s)

 - Lacrosse (Women's)

 - Rowing (Men’s & Women’s)